RistoBIn/international-website/src/pages/solutions/bridge-and-watercourse-monitoring.md

 ---
 templateKey: solution-page-secondary
-title: Bridge and Watercourse Monitoring
+title: Bridge and watercourse monitoring
-seoDescription: Climate Changes are increasing the need for bridge and watercourse monitoring
+seoDescription: Climate changes are increasing the need for bridge and watercourse monitoring
+priority: 7
-heading: Bridge and Watercourse Monitoring
+heading: Bridge and watercourse monitoring
-description: Climate Changes are increasing the need for bridge and watercourse monitoring
+description: Climate changes are increasing the need for bridge and watercourse monitoring
 featuredimage: /img/adobe_bridge_monitoring_watercourse.jpg
-priority: 7
 splitSections:
   - content: >-
       Earth’s climate is now changing faster than at any point in the history of